How To Start Your Baby on Solids And Support Their Development

 At around 6 months it’s time to start thinking about the first solid foods that you would like to offer.

-One thing to keep in mind is that - truly - every bite counts.
+One thing to keep in mind for the best first food for a baby is that—truly—every bite counts.
 Since portions will be very small and filling for tiny tummies, it’s a good idea to avoid foods lacking nutrient density and instead aim for whole foods that are rich in natural nutrients and flavors.

 For those very first bites, you may want to enjoy a simple family meal.
 Choose a whole food that is simple and colorful as your baby’s color vision has recently matured; perhaps an avocado, banana, or baked sweet potato.
 Let your baby touch the produce, smell the produce, and watch as you peel and eat.
 Then take some of the same item, perhaps mixing a bit with something familiar (breastmilk or formula) by mashing it in with a fork.
 Watch your baby open their mouth - and take pictures!